 In addition to the challenges of regulation, you also have to consider the investment involved in earning money in this way.
 On their own, drones are fairly expensive, especially if you are looking at a high-quality drone.

 For that matter, if you do want to make money from a drone, then getting a cheap one may simply not be an option.
-Mini ones sell for $50, but large ones that can hold high quality cameras cost $500-$2000.
+Mini ones sell for $50, but large ones that can hold high-quality cameras cost $500-$2000.
 In some cases, you might even need to spend upwards of $10,000 to get a drone that does what you want.

 At the same time, making money from a drone does involve a significant amount of skill.
 Getting that skill would involve spending a lot of time practicing and getting better with your piloting skills.
 Crash a drone?
 Gotta get a new one.

-This means that you have a huge investment of both time and money.
+This means that you have a huge investment in both time and money.
 Making a few bucks on the side may be fun, but if you want to earn income, you need to keep these realistic expectations in mind.

 Leveraging Your Drone For Other Jobs